-Due to IP design limitations, data in SPI TX FIFO may be consumed to empty when internal modules within a GR551x system compete for bus resources.
+Due to IP design limitations, data in SPI TX FIFO might be depleted when internal modules within a GR551x system compete for bus resources.
 In this case, the SPI controller automatically releases CS signals which lead to timing disorder of SPI transmission during SPI TX FIFO reloading.